john-cd/rust_howto/bk/src/categories/os_macos-apis/_index.md

 <div class="hidden">
 [ P2 review](https://github.com/john-cd/rust_howto/issues/949)

 Most standard Rust code will work on macOS without modification.
-For macOS-specific features, you'll need to use FFI and potentially the `objc` crate.
+For macOS-specific features, you'll need to use FFI and potentially the [`objc`][c-objc]⮳{{hi:objc}} crate.
 Be careful with `unsafe` code and consult the Apple documentation.
 For general system programming tasks (file I/O, networking, processes), the standard library is often sufficient.

 Rust code that adheres to standard practices will generally run well on macOS.
 However, if you need to interact with macOS-specific features, here's a breakdown: